bayfrontmedia/directus-api-client/docs/directus-client.md

 If an object is returned without a body, an empty array is returned.
 If the body is not JSON (i.e. a string), its value will exist in a key named `value`.
 If the body contains a `data` key, only its value is returned.

+The [query builder](query.md) can be used to build the query string as an alternative to passing the `data` array to any of the public methods.

 ## Public methods